 - Two (2) modules with two (2) weekends /module

+We are proud to care for hundreds for hematology and oncology patients every day.
 The only way to care for such children is with a multidisciplinary approach, and our team embodies this concept.
-In addition to our physicians, we have Nurse Practitioners, RNs, Child Life Specialists, Social Worker, Art Therapists, Pediatric Psychologists and Dietician support who provide comprehensive care for these very unique children and their families.
+In addition to our physicians, we have nurse practitioner, registered nurse, child life specialist, social work, art therapy, pediatric psychology and dietician support all of whom provide comprehensive care for these very unique children and their families.
 From this array of professionals, our educational opportunities are endless.

 Our didactic curriculum is comprehensive, covering required Board Review, as well as topics that are not specific to this subspecialty.
 Specifically, our fellows’ curriculum is directed towards all pediatric subspecialty fellows and includes such subjects as: